 The architectural components of PR/SM, the external entities and the possible interactions between them are identified in Section 2.3.1, based on the architectural design.
-The detailed design and code are correct refinements of this architectural design, and therefore no new interactions between components are introduced at lower levels in the design (because there are no untrusted sub-components within the PR/SM architectural design contains insufficient detail to determine whether a binding error exists or not.
+The detailed design and code are correct refinements of this architectural design, and therefore no new interactions between components are introduced at lower levels in the design (because there are no untrusted sub-components within the PR/SM architectural components).
+These design representations therefore only need to be considered where the architectural design contains insufficient detail to determine whether a binding error exists or not.